Melaleuca huttensis

 Melaleuca huttensis is a plant in the myrtle family Myrtaceae, and is endemic to the south-west of Western Australia.
-It is a small, woody shrub with elliptic leaves, mostly crowded near the ends of the branches which are tipped with heads of white or yellow flowes during spring and early summer.
+It is a small, woody shrub with elliptic leaves, mostly crowded near the ends of the branches which are tipped with heads of white or yellow flowers during spring and early summer.
 It is a threatened species, potentially endangered by the construction of the Oakajee Port near Geraldton.

 Description

 Melaleuca huttensis is a shrub growing to 2.5 m tall, with its lower branches lacking leaves.
 Its leaves are near the ends of the branches, arranged alternately, broad oval to almost circular in shape, flat and fleshy, 3.5-6.6 mm long, 3.2-5.8 mm wide with a rounded end.

 The flowers are white to a shade of yellow and fade to pink.
 They are arranged in heads on the ends of branches which continue to grow after flowering.
 The heads are up to 22 mm in diameter and composed of up to 14 groups of flowers in threes.
 The petals are 2-2.7 mm long and fall off as the flower opens.
 There are five bundles of stamens around the flower, each with 10 to 12 stamens.
 Flowering occurs between August and November and is followed by fruit which are woody, urn-shaped capsules usually 4-5 mm long, in small clusters around the stem.